Reputation is the subjective qualitative belief a person has regarding a brand, person, company, product, or service.

 All of these elements (and a whole lot more) go into the shaping of an online reputation.
 How people interact with that information is totally up to them, but you do have a role in what, how, and where the information is released.

 Who needs ORM companies?
 It’s tempting to pass off a blithe “everyone,” especially since we stand to benefit from additional clients.
 And the truth is, yes, everyone should take an active role in their personal reputation management.

-However, online reputation management clients fall in two large categories — businesses and personalities.
+However, online reputation management clients fall into two large categories — businesses and personalities.